 A similar program is AccesSurf Hawaii’s monthly “Day at the Beach” at White Plains Beach in Kalaeloa.
 At this event, special wheelchair mats are placed across the sand, and adaptive beach chairs are set up, to help people with mental or physical challenges access the ocean to learn adaptive surfing and floatation swimming.
 Adaptive surfboards provide support, balance, and control with features such as backrests, contoured knee pads, and a more stable design for surfing in a sitting or lying position.

 The motivation to exercise has different origins for different people.
 For many people, being diagnosed with Type 2 diabetes or developing another health problem provides strong motivation.
 But the feeling of being motivated rarely lasts very long.
 That’s why you need a plan to make regular physical activity a part of your life and to stick with it when you’re feeling less motivated.

-According to Jill Garner, a nurse and Certified Diabetes Educator at the Center for Diabetes and Endocrinology at Portsmouth Regional Hospital in Portsmouth, New Hampshire, it can help to first think through what’s preventing you from being active.
+According to Jill Garner, formerly a nurse and Certified Diabetes Educator at the Center for Diabetes and Endocrinology at Portsmouth Regional Hospital in Portsmouth, New Hampshire, it can help to first think through what’s preventing you from being active.
 Then you can develop strategies to overcome these barriers.
 Your diabetes care team can probably offer suggestions for overcoming barriers if you’re not coming up with solutions on your own.